bobbingwide/gvg_bulk_update/README.md

 ## Changelog
+# 0.3.0
+* Added: Support direct edit of price, description, name and image where it varies by product #6

 # 0.2.0
 * Changed: Allow update of the Name field #4
 * Changed: List Products ordered by Title #5
-* TestedL With WordPress 5.8.1
+* Tested: With WordPress 5.8.1

 # 0.1.0
 * Added: Cache product options for faster loading of chosen option #3